-The signs directed us along a pin needle-laden path that paralleled a cool, burbling stream.
-We followed it deep into the forest, anticipating our first encounter with the famously large trees of the Pacific Northwest.
-Yet even when you are expecting it, it’s hard not to be amazed at the scale of trees this size.
+The signs directed us along a pine needle-laden path that paralleled a cool, burbling stream.
+We followed it deep into the forest, anticipating our initial encounter with the famously large trees of the Pacific Northwest.
+This first one did not disappoint, yet even when you are expecting it, it’s hard not to be amazed at the scale of trees this size.

-This particular tree was a Sitka Spruce, and it was over 500 years old.
+This particular Sitka Spruce was over 500 years old.
 It was growing strong out here on the Oregon coast even before Colombus was able to convince King Ferdinand and Queen Isabella to back his risky voyage to “discover” the new world.
 It was inspiring just to be in the presence of a living thing that has endured for so long.

 There were several other large trees in the forest around us that were also formed in the same way.
 But how?